bayodes/BankingApp/README.md

         -   Service layer
 -   The application should have at least 70% test coverage of the service layer
 -   The user interactions with the application will be simulated via HTTP messaging through Postman

-# Evaluation:

-The project will be evaluated out of 100 points split between two main catagories: 75 points for the functionality and design of your project and 30 points for the presentation of your project during the project showcase.
-The evaluation will be further subdivided as follows:

-**Project Score(75 points):**

--   15 points: Ability to persist User information/objects in the database then retrieve it when attempting to login
--   10 points: Ability to persist Account information/objects in the database then retreive the information when needed
--   15 points: Ability to update Account information in the database, and persist corresponding transactions which can be retrieved when needed
--   10 points: Proper database schema achieving 3rd normal form
--   10 points: Followed proper coding conventions, and a layered architecture
--   5 points: Proper use of DAO design pattern
--   5 points: Different user roles with different levels of access
--   5 points: 70% test coverage on the service layer

 **Presentation Score(25 points):**